Azure/azure-openapi-validator/CONTRIBUTING.md

 ## Deploy to Prod LintDiff

+> [!CAUTION]
+> Any changes under [packages/azure-openapi-validator/autorest] require careful deployment in sync with updates to
+> `LINT_DIFF` in `openapi-alps` repository.
+Otherwise we risk breaking the production LintDiff.
+See e.g. [iss #653].

+If you want your changes to be deployed to [production pipeline](https://dev.azure.com/azure-sdk/internal/_build?definitionId=1736&_a=summary) you must ensure appropriate packages versions are updated.
+You can find the list of all packages in the [README `packages` section].

+Here is what you need to do, step by step:

 ### Create a release PR

 If you want your changes to be deployed to [production pipeline](https://dev.azure.com/azure-sdk/internal/_build?definitionId=1736&_a=summary)